Ruegus/-ini-jouse/README.md

 `parseq.sequence` returns a requestor that processes each requestor in `requestor_array` one at a time.
 Each of those requestors will be passed the result of the previous requestor as its `value` argument.
 If all succeed, then the sequence succeeds, giving the result of the last of the requestors.
 If any fail, then the sequence fails.

 If the optional `time_limit` argument is supplied, then if all of the requestors have not all completed in the allotted time, then the sequence fails and the pending requestor is cancelled.

+## Demo

+A demonstration of parseq is provided in three files: